 Background and Unmet Need

-The past century has seen an overwhelming increase in the prevalence of obesity, alongside overweight, affecting over a third of the world’s population today.
+The past century has seen an overwhelming increase in the prevalence of overweight and obese individuals, effecting over a third of the world’s population today.
 Obesity is strongly associated with conditions such as stroke, diabetes, high blood pressure, musculoskeletal disorders, and ischemic heart disease, the latter being considered a leading cause of overall mortality.

 Despite continuous efforts to find a solution for the obesity epidemic, no dietary approach has been able to maintain prolonged weight reduction after the initial weight loss.
 Moreover, the recurrent weight gain usually exceeds that of the pre-weight loss intervention, irrespective of fitness level or genetic background.
 The health risks are further increased with each weight gain-loss cycle.